 - Fixed beliefs or opinions

 It can be hard to believe this is an energy leak until you experience for yourself the influx of life force that comes from finally, deeply admitting the truth that you really don’t know anything for sure.
 That just about all your strongly held beliefs and opinions are either wishful thinking, fearful thinking, or someone else’s thinking that was installed in you “as truth” when you were at a very young age.
 The world is far, far too complex, and the variables far too numerous for our little brains to justifiably hold a fixed opinion about anything (apart from your own inner experience, perhaps).

 Note that having beliefs/opinions is not an energy leak; it’s gripping tightly to those opinions, unyielding and being hard in your attitude rather than soft and open, and being so convinced you’re right and you know how things really are (as opposed to the other guy) that is the energy leak.
 There’s a lot more to reality than what any one of us can see; acknowledging that helps you be softer, more open, and therefore better at connecting with others.
 Our beliefs can often cause us to be resistant to change.

 - Unclear relationships / unclear boundaries

-Since the entire range of social norms pertaining to all kinds of intimate relationships is in flux in the 21st century, this is a pretty big one.
+Since the entire range of social norms about all kinds of intimate relationships is in flux in the 21st century, this is a pretty big one.
 I hear this quite about from my clients who are dating.
-There are all levels and kinds of relationships and not having clarity can lead to big energy leaks.
+There are all levels and kinds of relationships, and not having clarity can lead to big energy leaks.